cbaldock/communitymaps-help/_en/add-new-contribution.md

 ## Can I contribute?

-If project’s settings allow it, every person accessing it can be a contributor.
+If the project’s settings allow it, every person accessing it can be a contributor.
 Sometimes administrators of a project can restrict contributing either to registered users or only to some specific users.

 ---